shalomeir/Notion-Board/README.md

 In order to contribute to this project, you should:

 1. Clone this repository from your fork
-2. Run `npm install` in the project directory to install all the requried dependencies.
+2. Run `npm install` in the project directory to install all the required dependencies.
 (You have to have npm on your system, if you have nodejs you most probably have npm installed as well)
 3. Create a new branch with a meaningful name.
 4. Develop a new feature or fix a bug you want.
 5. Open a pull request to the `main` branch